software-mansion/live-debugger/README.md

 mix igniter.install live_debugger
 ```

-## Browser features
+### Browser features

-List of browser features:

-- Debug button
-- Components highlighting (coming soon!)

 Some features require injecting JS into the debugged application.
-You can disable them in your config.
+They are enabled by default, but you can disable them in your config.

 ```elixir
 # config/dev.exs